KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_posts/2022-07-01-TutorialLinkTimePolymorphismBasics.md

 ---
 layout: post
 title: 'Tutorial: Link-time polymorphism basics'
+date: 2022-07-01 15:15:00 GMT+3
 categories: [Tutorials, Architecture]
 tags: [Tutorials, C++, CMake]
 ---

 Everyone knows what runtime and compile time polymorphisms are, but what about link-time polymorphism?
 There is much less materials about this type of polymorphism and it seems almost forgotten.
-So I decided to write tutorial about its basics.
+So I've decided to write tutorial about its basics.

 ### What link-time polimorphism is?